MJoergen/ym2151/Episodes/ep03_Frequency_Tables/README.md

 a new internal clock signal clk\_int\_r and a correspondingly synchronized reset signal rst\_int\_r.

+The phase is updated once every 32 internal clock cycles, so we introduce a slot index running from 0 to 31.
+This index wraps around at a rate of 3.579 MHz / 2 / 32 = 55.9 kHz, which will be the sample rate of the output.

+The note is stored in the two signals key\_code\_s and key\_fraction\_s.
+Their value will depend on the current slot number, and currently only slot 0 has a specific value.

+The calc\_freq module calculates the frequency in the form of a phase increment per sample.
+This calculation has a latency of two clock cycles.
+Thus a delayed slot number slot\_II\_s is introduced, which has the same latency as the output of the calc\_freq module.
+This is used to update the current phase.

 The current phase is now increased to 20 bits for better precision.
-The upper 10 bits are fed to the sine table calculation.
+The upper 10 bits are fed to the operator module.

-The phase is updated once every 32 internal clock cycles, so we introduce a slot index running from 0 to 31.
-When the slot index wraps to 0, the phase is updated.
-This happens at a rate of 3.579 MHz / 2 / 32 = 55.9 kHz.
-These changes are implemented in the process p\_phase in ym2151.vhd.
+Finally, an extra register is added to the output to help close timing.
+The timing problem is due to clock skew introduced by the BUFG for the internal clock.

 ## calc\_freq
 Within the calc\_freq module. the key code is split into an octave number (3